Herbivore-sama/crap_playlist_thing/README.md

 Turns out that Foobar2000 doesn't insert accented characters into .m3u files.
 Additionally, if you insert them manually, Python doesn't like it.
 This one sounds like a headache.

+Right, just use .m3u8.
+Duh.
+Gonna have to rework some stuff.

 ---

 ## Instructions